 Another important factor not to be overlooked is the ambient lighting around your screen.
 The closer the ambient light is to true daylight, the better.
 As a general rule of thumb, desk lamps and traditional household bulbs have a low CRI (Colour Rendering Index) which is probably around 70-80 of a possible 100, this results in the human eye seeing a colour shift when viewing your screen.
 The lighting in our laboratory is controlled to a CRI no lower than 98, meaning we can ensure consistent colour corrections across the whole colour spectrum.

 The colour profiles we provide are for the purpose of soft proofing your images (they should never be embedded into an image).
-For best results you should provide jpeg images in an SRGB, Adobe98 or ProPhoto colour space.
+For best results you should provide JPEG or TIFF images in an SRGB, Adobe98 or (for aluminium prints) ProPhoto colour space.

 The purpose of soft proofing is to highlight areas of your image which may be outside the range of gamut achievable when developing photographs from your images.
 This therefore would enable you to adjust your images to effectively pull them into a printable colour spectrum.

 Please note however, if you order a lot of prints, applying this process to every image would be a daunting task.
 As a general rule of thumb, most images will be ok.
 It is usually only images with extreme colours such as intense yellows, greens and violets that may show up an issue.

 When printing an image, out of gamut colours are progressively ‘pulled’ into range.
 This is done by adjusting all levels of that particular colour so that the human eye should not notice.

 We offer a free colour correction service on all images that pass through our laboratory (unless you specify for us not to).
 Our colour correction is carried out by skilled technicians.
 If you opt to use this service, you should not need to do your own profiling.
 If however you would rather do this yourself, you can download and use our ICC profiles for soft proofing which are generated from our calibrated printers.